daveprowse/linux-security/labs/lab-08/lab-08.md

 # Lab 08 - Using the sudo Command ⚙️

 sudo has multiple meanings.
 First, sudo is a program that runs on Linux systems which associates permissions with users and groups. sudo is also a group that a user can be added to in Debian/Ubuntu and similar systems.
 By default, once added to the sudo group, the user becomes an administrator.
 Finally, sudo is a command.
 When it precedes another command it allows the command to be run as an administrator.
 For example, `apt update` requires sudo rights.
 So for a typical user who acts as an admin to do an update, that user must type `sudo apt update`.
-Any command that requires administrative privileges needs to be preceeded by sudo.
+Any command that requires administrative privileges needs to be preceded by sudo.
 The only case where this is not true is if you are logged in as root.

 ## Work with sudo